maryammod/personal-website/content/posts/linux-tree-command.md

   ```

-  So, you can find the directories contains images you want to download from
+  So, you can find the directories contain images you want to download from them.
-  them.

-  I hope you find this post helpful as one of the beginning steps for the data
+  I hope you find this post helpful as one of the beginning steps for the data preparation process.
-  preparation process.
 ---